jenniferlu717/SkewIT/README.md

 For details of other options, see sections for other SkewIT programs provided.

-For a single genome, plotting GC Skew vs. index will generate the following type of plot:
+For a 2-genome multi-FASTA file, `plot_gcskew.py` will generate the following:
 ![GC Skew Example](data/example_gcskewplot.png)

 # Author information